LuluKap/SliceOverflow/DB-README.md

 # Team Setup Instructions – Slice Overflow System

 ## UPDATE
-To run  sql in your code enter these into MySQL Workbench:
+To run  sql in your code enter these into MySQL Workbench -

 SOURCE /path/to/sql/01-schema.sql;